posix23/tweet-suite/README.md

   - Information about CSV
     - Russian Troll Tweets has 21 unique columns (external_author_id, author, content, region, language, publish_date, harvested_date, following, followers, updates, post_type, account_type, retweet, account_category, new_june_2018, alt_external_id, tweet_id, article_url, tco1_step1, tco2_step1, tco3_step1)
     -  We are only using the first data set which contains around 243892 troll tweets of Russians.
+  - What data-driven questions do you hope to answer about this source?
+    - What is the most popular weekday to post to Twitter based on the users’ region?
+    - How does the number of hashtags in a tweet relate to the number of retweets it receives?

   ***Source 2***
   - Data URL:
      - Senators' Tweets: https://github.com/fivethirtyeight/data/blob/master/twitter-ratio/senators.csv